isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2124.md

 ---
-title: Automatic Harvester
+title: Automatic Seed Plug Transplanter
 permalink: /productivity-solutions-grant/solutionrepo/solution2124
 ---

 ### Description

-To harvest produce automatically to reduce manual tasks and improve manpower productivity.
-It includes the control unit and cutting system.
+A machine that completes transplantation of the plug seedlings of vegetables.

 ### Details of Solution